-The aim of the alumni association is to contact, inform, and promote communication among the graduates of the Bethesda Hospital School of Nursing and the Cincinnati State Nursing Program.
+The mission of the alumni association is to support nursing education for students and graduates of the Bethesda School of Nursing and to provide fellowship among its members.

 The newsletter is published once a year.
 It will keep you up to date on the alumni association events as well as provide information regarding the most recent board meetings.
 To make sure you receive your copy of the newsletter, send your name and address to: